 If you can optimize it, you should.
 And images are no exception.

 The images on your website represent another way to drive organic search traffic.
-Often overlooked, Google Image SEO can be just as important as optimizing your webpage text.
+Image SEO can be just as important as optimizing your webpage text.

 TL;DR: Google Images represents another path outside of regular web search for your audience to find your site and discover your content.
-Google is making significant changes to Google Images that put more emphasis on quality and relevance.
+Developments in Google’s image-ranking algorithms put more emphasis on quality and relevance.
 We provide a list of ways to optimize images for a website and drive traffic from image SEO.

 How to SEO Images: Table of Contents

-First, we’ll take a quick look at the latest news about Google Images:
+First, we’ll explain the latest news about ranking in Google Images:

 - AI-Powered Results in Google Images